samwho/jarvis/README_virmidi.md

     aconnect 24:0 128:0

-And whatever comes from the first virtual midi device (the one that unimidi will connect to) will be sent straight to timidity and timidity will send it to your speakers.
+And whatever comes from the first virtual MIDI device (the one that UniMIDI will connect to) will be sent straight to timidity and timidity will send it to your speakers.
+Voila!
+UniMIDI should now be able to make noise.